-In severe hypoglycaemia a judgement needs to be made about whether it is safe to treat with sweet foods or drink.
+In severe hypoglycaemia, you need to make a judgement about whether it is safe to treat with sweet foods or drink.
 The child needs to be conscious and cooperative enough to be able to swallow.
-If a child is too drowsy or disoriented to understand and follow instructions, then nothing should be given into the mouth.
+If they are too drowsy or disoriented to understand and follow instructions, don't give them anything by mouth.

 - call for assistance